-8.2.2.2.
+8.3.2.2.
 Oakdale Irrigation District In-lieu and Direct Recharge Project (Project 6)

 The Oakdale Irrigation District In-lieu and Direct Recharge Project (Project) is intended to be a cooperative long-term Project between OID and the NDE east landowners.
 The purpose of this Project is to allow OID to facilitate recharge for NDE landowners during times and conditions that will not impact OID's existing agricultural customers.
-The Project is separate from but coordinated with the Modesto Irrigation District In-lieu and Direct Recharge Project, which shares a similar goal of facilitating groundwater sustainability in the NDE areas.
-Coordination between the two Districts is ongoing and these projects may be operated in tandem, utilizing the MID-OID interconnected distribution systems to potentially work together and convey water to the NDE or others from OID.
+The Project is separate from but coordinated withsimilar to the Modesto Irrigation District In-lieuLieu and Direct Recharge Project, which and shares a similar goal of facilitating groundwater sustainability in the NDE areas.
+Coordination between the two Districts is ongoing and these projectsProjects may be operated in tandem, utilizing the MID-OID interconnected distribution systems to potentially work together and convey water to the NDE or others from OID.

-Currently developed agriculture in the NDE areas of the Modesto subbasin is estimated to be approximately 36,000 acres, of which approximately 30,000 acres is deciduous fruits and nuts (permanent crops).
+Currently developed Developed agriculture in the NDE areas of the Modesto subbasinSubbasin is estimated to be approximately 36,000 acres, of which approximately 30,000 acres is are permanent crops such as deciduous fruits and nuts (permanent crops).
 With limited exception, the NDE area is solely reliant on groundwater from the Modesto subbasin.
-The Project envisions the development of up to approximately 20,000 AF of surface water from the Stanislaus River in all water years (WYs) except Critically Dry WYs through a limited number of existing and new points of diversions off OID's existing irrigation conveyance infrastructure and subsequent newly constructed private irrigation conveyance infrastructure for in-lieu use between March 1st- October 31st.
-Some direct recharge is expected to occur as canal or reservoir seepage in the expanded conveyance network.
-OID surface water will not be delivered to the NDE between November 1st- March 1st.
-The OID Board of Directors would consider and define the volume of water (if any) available to this Project on an annual basis in non-Critically Dry WYs.
-The Project is in the initial planning phase and as such, the Project terms have yet to be considered or approved by the OID Board of Directors.
-Historically (2010-2019), OID diverts between approximately 165,000 AF to 246,000 AF, with an overall average of approximately 208,000 AF.
-Given OID's existing surface water rights from the Stanislaus (300,000 AF) and its overall average system inflows, the surface water contemplated for this Project amounts to approximately 22% of the total available surface water supply above and beyond that necessary to meet their existing customer demands (on an average basis).
-As a result, if this Project were approved, it would provide the opportunity for OID to meet a portion of the NDE area needs while retaining some volume of water for "high-value" out-of-basin water transfers.
+Subbasin.
+The Project envisions the development of up to is anticipated to provide approximately 20,000 AF of surface water from the Stanislaus River in all water years (WYs) except Critically Dry WYs.
+Deliveries would be supplied through a limited number of several existing and new points of diversions offon OID's existing irrigation conveyance infrastructure and subsequent conveyance through newly constructed private irrigation conveyance-infrastructure-for in-lieu-use.
+Water supply benefits would be provided to NDE between March 1st-October and September 31st- in the form of in-lieu and direct recharge.
+Some direct recharge is expected to occur as canal or reservoir seepage in the expanded conveyance network. -OID surface water The Project will not be delivered deliver water supply to the NDE between NovemberOctober 1st- March 1st The OID Board of Directors would consider and define the volume of water (if any) available to this Project on an annual basis in non-outside of the Project's scope (Critically Dry WYs.
+The).
+Significant progress has been made with this Project is in the initial planning phase and as such, since the Project terms have yet to be considered or adoption of the 2022 Modesto Subbasin GSP.
+The 10-Year out-of-District Water Sales Program (10-Year Program) began in 2023 and includes 4,882 irrigated acres in the Modesto Subbasin within the NDE.
+Under the 10-Year Program, participating landowners are required to purchase a minimum of 1.5 acre-feet per irrigated acre during each year that surplus surface water is available from OID.
+The landowners also have the opportunity to purchase and use additional surplus surface water throughout the irrigation season if available.
+Under the 10-Year Program, a minimum of 7,300 acre-feet will be purchased each year that out-of-District water is available.